 Favorite voice (talking): Tinkerbell in the modern Disney Fairy Movies (Mae Whitman)

 Erin’s Favorites In The Parks

 Favorite Disney Memory #1: On our first family trip to Disney, Charlotte was just turning 3.
 This is a great age to experience the parks for the first time, but sometimes lines and crowds can overwhelm kids.
 Charlotte was having a hard time being patient in a long bag-check line one morning when we were headed to Epcot.
 While we waited, Cast Member Luis put his hat on Charlotte’s head and recruited her as an honorary Bag Check Cast Member.
 It was adorable.
 She mimicked everything he said and did, and said “You’re good!” in her squeaky little voice after he checked a bag.

 Thank you Luis for making a stressful part of our day easier, and making Charlotte feel special.

 Favorite Disney Memory #2:

 On her first trip with us to Disney in 2012, Marlee was 11.
 My girls were 3 and (almost) 5.
-Marlee and I stayed at the Magic Kingdom for Wishes nighttime spectacular, while Rob took the little girls back to the resort.
+Marlee and I stayed at the Magic Kingdom for the Wishes nighttime spectacular, while Rob took the little girls back to the resort.
 The girls were tired, and neither enjoyed loud fireworks at that age.
 Watching Marlee experience Wishes for the first time was the most wonderful and magical experience.
 I did not tell her that Tinkerbell was going to come flying from the castle.
-We were in the central hub in front of the castle, on the side close to the bridge to Tomorrowland, so Tinkerbell flew right over our heads.
+We were in the central hub in front of the castle, on the side closest to the bridge to Tomorrowland, so Tinkerbell flew right over our heads.
 I loved seeing Marlee’s face light up with wonder and surprise.